OceanParcels/Parcels/docs/index.rst

 Installing Parcels
 ===================================

-Parcels requires a working Python installation, a netCDF installation, a C compiler, and various Python packages.
+Parcels depends on a working Python installation, a netCDF installation, a C compiler, and various Python packages.
 These requirements can be met in different ways: